 Modules will cover all aspects of fast-growth business development – from marketing and hiring the right staff to digitalisation and developing an exit strategy.
 It is designed for decision-makers of established UK-registered scale-ups that are keen to grow their teams, increase customer base and expand activities domestically or abroad.

-The course will be delivered across 14 days, in blocks of two days per week from March 2021.
+The course will be delivered across 14 days, in blocks of two days per week from the 2021/22 academic year.

 Professor Costas Andriopoulous, Professor of Management and Associate Dean for Entrepreneurship at the Business School (formerly Cass) said the course would build participant confidence in scale-up management.

 “Expanding a business to become globally competitive can be every bit as challenging as starting up.
 Having secured major funding, how do you then invest this effectively to grow your organisation, seek new revenue streams and internationalise activities?”
 Professor Andriopoulous said.

 “The new Power up executive programme gives business decision-makers the tools for managing investment correctly for scale-up.